drewry/drewry.github.io/_posts/2016-03-27-building-my-connected-shower.md

 My first test of the interface just outputting basic messages to see how it looks on the shower.

 ## Conclusion
 I still have some work ahead of me.
-I have neglected actually connecting my interface to the API endpoints I need for the data, something I will be doing over next weekend.
+I have neglected connecting my interface to the API endpoints I need for the data, something I will be doing over next weekend.
 But I feel accomplished as the initial setup is done.
 Now I just need to experiment with the right timing for the interface loop and maybe working with a voice interface in the future to toggle pausing, expanding information on articles, etc.

 Total cost of the project is well under $200.
 Here's the breakdown: